Last Modified: Tuesday, October 18, 2022 11:17 am

 On June 29, 2021 Governor Phil Murphy signed legislation funding the Garden State Guarantee (GSG) effective beginning the fall 2022 semester.
-Watch this space for more information about the program including eligibility requirements and answers to frequently asked questions.
+This page provides information about the program including eligibility requirements and answers to frequently asked questions.

 What is the Garden State Guarantee (GSG)?

 The Garden State Guarantee is a financial aid program that may provide up to four semesters of free tuition and fees for New Jersey junior or senior students enrolled at Montclair State University (or other 4-yr public NJ universities) based on the family’s federal Adjusted Gross Income (AGI):

 - A student with a family AGI between $0 and $65,000 will be eligible for free tuition and general fees.

 - If a student’s/parent(s)’ adjusted gross income is between $65,001 to $80,000, students will be able to receive assistance so their net cost for tuition and fees (out of pocket cost) is no more than $7,500 total for the fall and spring semesters combined ($3,750 per term).

 Students who meet the below criteria are eligible for the Garden State Guarantee: